coryarcangel/coryarcangel.com/_things-i-made/2015-060-two-clintons-four-palms-a-taurus-and-an-aeron.md

 type: '2'
 long_id: 2015-060 Two Clintons, Four Palms, a Taurus and an Aeron
 url: 2015-060-two-clintons-four-palms-a-taurus-and-an-aeron
+title: Two Clintons, Four Palms, a Taurus and an Aeron
 year: '2015'
 medium: Pencil on paper (produced with Mutoh XP-300 Series printer)
 commission: